techidaily/site-ai-video-translation/source/_posts/all-about-kapwing-video-translation.md

 ![Streamr](https://images.wondershare.com/virbo/article/best-10-hindi-video-translators-with-step-by-step-guidance-11.jpg)

-[Streamr](https://vidtoon.com/streamr/)is a great tool to automatically convert your audio or video to text and beyond.
+[Streamr](https://vidtoon.com/streamr/) is a great tool to automatically convert your audio or video to text and beyond.
 However, it is a tool that is more focused on subtitles and gives you control over the text side of things.

 So, if you ever want a video or audio to be converted into Hindi or English, then Streamr might be the best tool for you.
 It gives you so much control over the subtitle side of things that you would be amazed.